Jaycossey/touch-grass/README.md

 - Add sound for each click (software used below)
 - Add counter for each blade of grass added / clicked

+### Project Status

+This project is still in development.

 ## Usage

 This page can be found once published.
 Designed for multiple screen sizes.